 - Building relationships with our partners in the community as well as government, including law enforcement, to ensure they have the tools they need to combat addiction, reduce the misuse of drugs, and save lives

 - Continuing my advocacy to the state and federal government to strengthen laws against drug traffickers.

 On the state level, as your former Assemblyman, I worked tirelessly to prevent and treat addiction.

 - Continued the Shed The Meds program to help safely dispose of over 3,500 pounds of expired or unused medications over six years

 - Safely expanded access to Medication-Assisted Treatment (MAT) (Chap.
 432, 2021)

 - Supported legislation to increase the number of days for in-patient and out-patient substance use treatment services (A.902, 2021)

-- Sponsored and passed legislation to create a new special opioid settlement fund to ensure dollars obtained from legal settlements are used to advance treatment and not simply plug existing and unrelated budget gaps in the state’s general fund.
+- Co-Sponsored and passed legislation to create a new special opioid settlement fund to ensure dollars obtained from legal settlements are used to advance treatment and not simply plug existing and unrelated budget gaps in the state’s general fund.
 (Chap.
 190, 2021).

 Several years ago the federal government designated Putnam County a High Intensity Drug Trafficking Area.
 We recognize the dangers that exist and the needs that are real.
 As your County Executive, I’ll continue to do all I can to fight this scourge.